All Episodes

 I'm not sure.

-I I I think it was his second.
+I think it was his second.

 He's won a few majors, but I'm not exactly sure.

-I think it was a second.
+I think it was his third.

 Anyway, second green jacket or third, and he went to Waffle House.

-Uh I I don't I don't know how traditional it is that the winner shows up, but I think it is.
+I don't know how traditional it is that the winner shows up, but I think it is.

 So I don't know when he went to Waffle House.

-He could have gone to Waffle House that night after when or the next day, whatever, doesn't matter when he went.
+He could have gone to Waffle House that night after winning or the next day, whatever.

-The press found out about it, and they made fun of him for it.
+The press found out about it and they made fun of him for it.

 What is this?

-The masters champion, and he celebrates at the Waffle House.
+And he celebrates at the Waffle House?

 Well, you know, they did the same thing.

-Cam Newton, a quarterback for the Carolina Panthers, goes to Waffle House after games on Sunday, or something like the Waffle House.
+Cam Newton, a quarterback for the Carolina Panthers, goes to Waffle House after games on Sunday or something like the Waffle House.

 It might be IHOP.